October 13, 2022 - Business IntelligenceData AnalyticsData EngineeringManufacturingSupply

 • Lack of holistic visibility

 With supply departments being the first to feel the impact of unpredictable economic shifts, gaining supply chain visibility has become one of the top priorities for many organizations.
-Despite the importance of end-to-end visibility over operations, forecasting demand, and limiting disruptions, only 6% of businesses believe they’ve achieved full visibility of their supply chain operations.
+Despite the importance of end-to-end visibility over operations, forecasting demand, and limiting disruptions, only six percent of businesses believe they’ve achieved full visibility of their supply chain operations.
 Why?

 • Dubious and incomplete data